-Online Grocery Shopping – You’re going to be on the go a lot, so register for a free account with stores such as Walmart so that you can shop for groceries online and just pick up your items without ever having to leave the car.
+Online Grocery Shopping – You’re going to be on the go a lot, so register for a free account with stores such as Walmart or Target to make grocery shopping a breeze.
+Order online and pick up your items without ever having to leave the car.
 It’s quick, easy and a total lifesaver.
-Some other favorites include Target and the website Thrive.com which delivers straight to your door – active duty families and Veterans can sign up for free.
+Checkout Thrive.com which delivers straight to your door – active duty families and Veterans can sign up for free.

-As the year progresses, you should quiz yourself to check if you’re retaining information.
-The resources that we use are: Lange Q&A, PA Easy website, and Davis’s PA Exam Review
+As the year progresses, you should quiz yourself to check if you’re retaining the information.
+Some great resources are: Lange Q&A, PA Easy website, and Davis’s PA Exam Review

 Sometimes reading the material isn’t enough.
-For all you visual learners, here are a few websites/tools that we use for subjects like pharmacology, anatomy, and microbiology: SketchyMed, Picmonic and Anatomy Essentials
+For all the visual learners, here are a few websites/tools found to be helpful for subjects like pharmacology, anatomy, and microbiology: SketchyMed, Picmonic and Anatomy Essentials

 Sign up for a free YouTube account and get access to short, straight to the point videos.
 They are great tools to have and you can listen to them on the drive to/from school or in between classes.
 Here are the accounts we found to be the most helpful: Osmosis, Armando Hasudungan, Khan Academy, Speed Pharmacology, MedCram and Dr. Najeeb

 Sometimes you need to draw out the big picture and driving to the school campus may not be possible.
-So, have one at home ready to go should you need it.
+So, have one at home should you need it.

-Filing System – Don’t throw your notes, charts, lab manuals, and textbooks.
+Filing System – Don’t throw away your notes, charts, lab manuals, and textbooks.
 Purchase a few folders, 3″ binders, shelves, crates and/or storage bins to organize past material for future use.
-(PANCE/PANRE, mentee, memories, who knows)